 Navigation Mesh Generation

-For my graduation project (half a year), I decided to dive into researching navigation systems with a specific focus on navigation meshes as I was very familiar with the built-in systems provided by game engines such as Unreal and Unity, but I had no knowledge of how navigation meshes were working and generated under the hood.
+For my graduation project, I decided to dive into researching navigation systems with a specific focus on navigation meshes as I was very familiar with the built-in systems provided by game engines such as Unreal and Unity, but I had no knowledge of how navigation meshes were working and generated under the hood.